 M.2 SATA and M.2 NVMe SSDs come in the same form factor.
-The M.2 connectors might be different but an NVMe port would support the M.2 SATA SSD physically.
+The M.2 connectors may differ, but an NVMe port would still support the M.2 SATA SSD physically.
 However, whether the system supports the SATA drive or not will depend solely on how the motherboard is designed.
-Some M.2 NVMe ports are designed to handle both the NVMe and SATA drives while some would be dedicated only to the NVMe drives.
+Some M.2 NVMe ports are designed to handle both NVMe and SATA drives, while others are dedicated exclusively to NVMe drives.

-So, the compatibility of your M.2 SATA drive on an M.2 NVMe slot would be based on how your motherboard is designed.
+The compatibility of your M.2 SATA drive in an M.2 NVMe slot would depend on how your motherboard is designed.
+However, in most cases, your M.2 SATA SSDs will work on an M.2 NVMe port.
 Let’s look at two motherboards as an example.
-I own these motherboards and have used different SSDs on different slots to confirm the compatibility.
+I own these motherboards and have tested different SSDs in various slots to confirm compatibility.

 Things determining an M.2 port’s compatibility